HighlanderRobotics/Highlanders-Training/Docs/General/BasicGit.md

 ### Resources

+Read one of the following:

 - [WPILib Git intro](https://docs.wpilib.org/en/stable/docs/software/basic-programming/git-getting-started.html)
 - [Github Git intro](https://docs.github.com/en/get-started/using-git/about-git)
-- _Record quick intro to git vid/talk at some point, talk to kevin or a software lead until then_
+- _Record quick intro to git vid/talk at some point, talk to kevin or a software lead until then if you prefer a non-text intro_

+Install the following:

 - [Git install](https://gitforwindows.org/)

 ### Examples